-If this is the first tax-filing season you've been divorced and you now are a single parent, head-of-household probably will be more beneficial.
-And you're still married, but you and your spouse are thinking about filing separate tax returns?
+If this is the first tax-filing season since your divorce and you now are a single parent, writing "head of household" probably will be more beneficial.
+And what if you're still married, but you and your spouse are thinking about filing separate tax returns?
 That works in some cases, but not all.

 7. Social Security number oversights

 Because the IRS stopped putting taxpayer Social Security numbers on tax package labels in response to privacy concerns, some taxpayers forget to write in their identification numbers.
 Your tax ID number is crucial because there are so many transactions -- income statements, savings account interest, retirement plan contributions -- keyed to this number.